mem48/geocompr/main.md

 <img src="figures/unnamed-chunk-5-1.png" width="576" style="display: block; margin: auto;" />

-Generally vector points have a high level of precision (but not necessarily accuracy) in geographic space as opposed to raster data which relies on cells that break the surface up into a discrete number of cells of the same size.
+Generally vector points have a high level of precision (but not necessarily accuracy) in geographic space as opposed to raster data which relies on cells which break the surface up into a discrete number or cells of the same size.
 This book uses simple features to work with vector data.

 ### An introduction to Simple Features {#intro-sf}